 Here are some of the jobs our kids did and the ages when they began.

-- We also gave them the responsibility at 12 or 14 of doing all their own laundry.
+4. We also gave them the responsibility at 12 or 14 of doing all their own laundry.
 By paying for a brand-new pair of expensive jeans with their own cash, they were much more careful when washing them!

-- Then we let them work for others.
+6. Then we let them work for others.
 Answering to a boss is important learning.
 One of our sons worked at 16 for a small construction company and learned to do roofing.
 In the hot southern sun.
 It was the summer he became a man.

 Most of my kids are teaching theirs to work too.
-And they’ve lowered the age level for some of these jobs like laundry and I say “way to go”!
+And they’ve lowered the age level for some of these jobs like laundry and I say “Way to go!”

-The tendency today to extend adolescence into the late 20s is not good for anyone; parents, the young adults or society.
+The tendency today to extend adolescence into the late 20s is not good for anyone—parents, the young adults or society.
 This is especially unhealthy for boys.
-One of my favorite verses for parenting was, “It is good for a man that he bear the yoke in his youth, (Lamentations 3:27).
+One of my favorite verses for parenting was, “It is good for a man that he bear the yoke in his youth” (Lamentations 3:27).
 Teach your kids to work.
 Don’t pamper them or over-indulge them.

-This Labor Day celebrate the goodness of God in giving us meaningful work in His creation!
+Help them learn to celebrate the goodness of God in giving us meaningful work in His creation!